tamersp25/docs/docs/apis/job-quickstart.md

 }
 ```

+When the status becomes `complete`, you can retrieve the results at the URL returned in the `assetUri` field.

 ## Delete a TDO and/or Its Content

 If a TDO is no longer needed, it can be deleted from an organization’s files